Minister denies aged care sector in crisis

 “There have been so many attempts to talk down the aged care sector, they have worked extremely hard and the statistics demonstrate the work they’ve done … is having a positive effect.”

-Vaccination rates had also made a big difference in minimising the potential impact of the outbreak, the minister added.
+Vaccination rates had also made a big difference in minimising the potential impact of the outbreak, Senator Colbeck said.

-Senator Colbeck was also forced to defend his decision to attend the cricket in Hobart instead of a committee hearing in mid-January.
+He was also forced on Wednesday to defend his decision to attend the Ashes cricket in Hobart instead of a committee hearing in mid-January.

-He backed his decision, saying he was balancing his sport and aged care portfolios and it would be hypocritical to not stand by it.
+Senator Colbeck, who is from Tasmania, defended the move.
+He said he was balancing his sport and aged care portfolios and it would be hypocritical to not stand by it.

-“So it was a decision that I made.
-I have to stand by it and live with it, Senator.
-Other people will make judgements about it, I’m sure, plenty already have.
+“It was a decision that I made.
+I have to stand by it and live with it.
+Other people will make judgments about it, I’m sure, plenty already have.

 “I am very cognisant of the balance between my portfolios.
 It was a decision that I made, I have to stand by and live with it.”

-Senator Colbeck says there was no prioritisation of the sport portfolio, but the test — the first Ashes in Hobart — was of significance after he’d worked with Cricket Australia for months to ensure the match took place.
+Senator Colbeck said there was no prioritisation of the sport portfolio, but the Test — the first Ashes match in Hobart — was of significance after he’d worked with Cricket Australia for months to ensure the match took place.

 “I have never refused to appear before the committee – the circumstances was around timing,” he said.